bassosimone/nuvolari/README.md

 [Tazio Nuvolari](https://en.wikipedia.org/wiki/Tazio_Nuvolari) was a fast and brave Formula One driver in the late fourties and we aim for this implementation to be also fast to read and efficient.
-Also Nuvolari was _basso di statura_ (i.e. not so high) and also my surname means "not so high", hence the package name sounds perfect.
+Also Nuvolari was _basso di statura_ (i.e. not so high) and also [@bassosimone]( github.com/bassosimone)'s surname means "not so high" in Italian, hence the name sounds perfect.

-This is the package's anthem:
+This is the repository's anthem:

 [![Nuvolari](https://img.youtube.com/vi/56kHVXVQOb0/0.jpg)](
 https://www.youtube.com/watch?v=56kHVXVQOb0).